 - All the gardening tools should be stored in a specific place.

-- Gardening tools should be properly cleaned each time after kids are done with gardening.
+- Gardening kits and tools should be properly cleaned each time after kids are done with gardening.

 - The garden is a calm space, so no running and pushing is allowed.